chiunhau/basvelte-ui/README.md

 # Basvelte UI

-Basvelte is a Svelte component system inspired by the mighty [Baseui](https://baseweb.design/).
+(WIP 🚧) Basvelte is a Svelte component system inspired by the mighty [Baseui](https://baseweb.design/).

 ## Usage